Aider-AI/aider/downloads/docker/README.md

 ./docker-start
 ```

+This will start a Docker container from the `aider` image with
+* a user called dockeruser who has the same user id and group id as the current user (ie they can edit files as you).
-This will start a Docker container from the `aider` image.
-The current directory will be mounted into the `/app` directory in the container.
+* the current directory mounted into the `/app` directory in the container.
+* the OPENAI_API_KEY environment variable copied over
+* aider installed and available on the command line

+Note: you may need to setup the git config in your project directory so aider won't be able to read your global git config